hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 #### Node Types

-Node types describe the purpose of the node and maps down to the underlaying [Azure virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes).
+Node types describe the purpose of the node and maps down to the underlying [Azure virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes).
 Select your node type for the kind of workloads you expect to be running, as a rule of thumb use `gp` unless you have additional requirements.

 Due to the availability issues with specific Azure VMs when choosing a node type you also need to select the version; newer versions may well be less available in popular regions.